zombie-outbreak/zombie-outbreak.github.io/polls/poll1.md

 ## Developer Response
 A few... interesting responses, also hi Logan!

-The popular options are Mapping and Lore Writing.
-Lore Writing comes out in front by a long way, which is good.
-I want to have some solid unique lore for the server.
+The popular options are Beta Testing and Lore Writing.
+Beta Testing comes out on top which is great because that's going to be one of the most important aspects of early development.

 ## Question 7
 Would you be open to the idea of the playable area being the whole of San Andreas in the future?*